Feedback 86

 Feedback 86 is the 15th studio album by guitarist Steve Hackett.
-The album is a collection of songs written in 1986 but put on the shelf.
-Some of the songs were supposed to be on the aborted second GTR album.
+The album is a collection of songs written in 1986 but were shelved until this release.
+Some of the songs were intended for the cancelled second GTR album.
 The album features guest appearances by singer Bonnie Tyler, Queen guitarist Brian May, Manfred Mann's Earth Band vocalist Chris Thompson, and Marillion members Ian Mosley and Pete Trewavas.

 Track listing

-All songs composed by Steve Hackett, except where otherwise noted.
+All songs composed by Steve Hackett, with additional writers noted.